The intricate solution to an ancient enigma (The Mysterious Square, Part 2)

 In Joshua, the important symbolic function of this altar is described thus:³

 “[The altar is] a witness between us that YHWH is God.”

 Thus, simply by its 5×5 size and shape, the Square is a representation of this altar in plan, itself a symbol of the Jewish Diaspora and faith in their God.

 The next part of the solution involves a transformation of the square based on its underlying numbers.
 This moves the 5×5 of numbers in order into a new configuration thus:

-Essentially, two rotations are performed: the central cross is rotated to the right 45 degrees, and the diagonal cross is also rotated, but the numbers alternate rather than maintaining their positions, with the other numbers falling fairly easily into place after that.
+Essentially, two rotations are performed: the central cross is rotated clockwise 45 degrees, and the diagonal cross is also rotated the same direction, but the numbers alternate rather than maintaining their positions, with the other numbers falling fairly easily into place after that.

 As I’ve implied in the title to this article, the fact a rotation is performed, and the solution uses the proper rotas-first form of the square allows the first line to give a clue to its solution.

 Now we are looking at a figure known as a magic square: In a magic square, a figure whose discovery easily predates the Square, the numbers in each row and column, as well as the diagonals, add up to the same number.
 In the 5×5 version, this number is 65, the center remains 13, and in each of the two concentric squares adding a number with the one across from it adds up to 26.